 Fine tuning your stats will be part of the end game struggle we all face.
 But to reiterate, YOUR stats YOUR responsibility.

 - Strength 15

 - Charisma 11

 Now on to why I distribute them this way.
 First of all, Constitution is our primary stat and it is beneficial in two ways; it provides AP Gain and secondly it gives us a significant HP increase.
 Dexterity is my second choice because I’m lacking on Armour Penetration on my gear, so the easy choice was to boost it in my Stats.
 Dexterity also provides Deflect Chance and AoE Damage Resist.
 Finally Strength.
-This is a Stat that most GF prioritise and it’s something that I don’t understand completely.
-Yes, the damage bonus is nice but the one bonus that probably draws people in is Stamina Regeneration.
-Now That only applies when our Shield is down, and hopefully you can see the problem there.
+This provides us with a damage bonus and Stamina Regeneration.
+Put your points where you feel necessary to fine tune your stat pool.

 Recovery is an important stat yet it requires a lot of points to see a real difference in our Encounter Cooldowns.
-I’ll discuss this more later on.
-Essentially it reduces cooldowns on our Encounters and gives us bonus AP gain.
+It reduces cooldowns on our Encounters and gives us bonus AP gain.

 I run the same Powers for every dungeon I run, because it’s what benefits me and my team the most so this may differ from what you run or need.
 I’ll start off by saying that Sword Master to me at least is superior to Iron Vanguard because of Weapon Master’s Strike and Steel Grace.
 But it’s up to you what Paragon you choose.
 Use what you enjoy most.

 - Weapon Master’s Strike (At-Will)